 - Secluded: Each of the bubbles is perfectly secluded.
-Meaning, no one is going to walk by and see you in the nude if you happen to be eh-hem naked.
+Meaning, no one will walk by and see you in the nude if you happen to be eh-hem naked.

-- Privacy with partially opaque bubble: Our bubble had a clear front and clear ceiling but the back was opaque.
+- Privacy with a partially opaque bubble: Our bubble had a clear front and clear ceiling, but the back was opaque.
 This gave us some privacy when we were in our bubble while still giving us an unobstructed panoramic view of the mountains and stars.

 - Lighting: The lighting in the bubble tents was almost non-existent.
 There was one muted lamp in each room which barely gives off any light.
-In the evening when it was pitch black outside, we had to rummage through our bags to find our pyjamas.
-Fortunately, we were given a small battery operated lantern which we were supposed to use to light the path to the bathroom facilities during the night.
+In the evening, when it was pitch black outside, we had to rummage through our bags to find our pyjamas.
+Fortunately, we were given a small battery-operated lantern, which we used to light the path to the bathroom facilities during the night.

 - The air inside of the bubble: The bubble rooms each have their own silent air blower which circulates air into the bubble room.
 It’s what keeps the bubble inflated.
 They were completely silent.